 25th July 2018

+Is period syncing a myth?
 This question has been on the Adia team’s mind recently.
 As a team, we spend a lot of time talking about periods, and all things women’s reproductive health.
 Nothing is too taboo for our office chat!
 For the past few months Lina and I have synced up perfectly.
 Lina is still breastfeeding, and so had been having pretty irregular periods, and I’ve only just started having periods again having changed my contraception.
 But since I’ve started my period, Lina’s cycle is now perfectly tracking mine – which is pretty handy, but also has driven a debate as to whether there is any science behind it.

 This isn’t the first time I’ve experienced period syncing – there’s been university housemates, other close work colleagues, school friends – the list is pretty exhaustive.
 And it seems too precise to just be coincidence, or is it?